BenQ EX3203R – The 1440p upgrade you didn’t know you needed.

-Let’s discuss these in some more detail below.
+Let’s discuss these features in more detail below.

 This monitor is a 1440p display.
-If you’ve been wanting to upgrade from a 1080p monitor, but don’t have the money to run a 4K setup, then is a great, widely supported middle option.
+If you’ve been wanting to upgrade from a 1080p monitor, but don’t have the money to run a 4K setup, I'd recommend 1440p as a cheap, middle ground alternative.

-Resolution is the number of pixels that are in the monitor.
-The max resolution of a monitor refers to the amount pixels vertically and horizontally.
+Resolution is the number of pixels that a monitor can display.
+The max resolution of a monitor refers to the number of pixels vertically and horizontally.
 So a monitor with a maximum resolution of say 2560×1440 (1440p), it has 2,560 pixels running width wise, and 1,440 pixels running height wise.

 Response time measures how fast colors change on the monitor; the LEDs have to react and change as well.
 This is measured in milliseconds (ms).
 If the change happens too slowly, you can get ghosting on your images.
 In general, you should always look for 5 ms or under when it comes to gaming.
 The BenQ is rated at 4ms which is not ideal, but not bad at the same time.